-Finding #1: Many LGBTI couples are private and closeted s I am about to take my 120th LGBTI wedding booking since marriage equality became law in Australia, one of the main things I have found is that about 1 in 3 LGBTI couples looking to get married are very private – and deeply closeted.
+Finding #1: Many LGBTI couples are private and closeted s I have just taken my 120th LGBTIQ+ wedding booking since marriage equality became law in Australia, one of the main things I have found is that about 1 in 3 LGBTIQ+ couples looking to get married are very private – and deeply closeted.

 And, in a way, that’s hardly surprising.
-Given the amount of harassment, vitriole, discrimination and vilification that LGBTI people have had to endure for much of their lives, it’s simply safer for couples to remain in the closet.
+Given the amount of harassment, vitriole, discrimination and vilification that LGBTIQ+ people have had to endure for much of their lives, it’s simply safer for couples to remain in the closet.
 It protects them and their privacy.
 It’s a way in which they can take control and maintain a level of comfort and safety within their lives.
 And whilst it’s easy for those in the broader community who have never been discriminated against or led a closeted life to judge them for continuing to live their lives in the closet (“I think it’s so sad” or “why can’t they just admit they’re gay and get on with their lives?”), such judgement indicates a low level of engagement with the diverse community that is the LGBTIQ+ population.

 LGBTIQ+ people are emerging from decades when it was not only a societal norm to view LGBTIQ+ people as a group to be spurned, hated and reviled, but the legislative framework in Australia condoned it, and it was backed up, of course, by the police and the judiciary.
 It should surprise no-one that a proportion of our rainbow community remains deeply private and fundamentally untrusting of those institutions.
 And whilst it is easy – almost patronisingly flippant – for people who don’t belong to the LGBTIQ+ community to say that marriage equality is here, that we should be grateful for that and we should now all just get on with our lives and treat everyone the same, to make such a suggestion underlines just how little such people understand the rainbow community.